 Lifestyle and home remedies

 - Track your triggers.
-If you have frequent symptoms, you might want to take note of your symptoms and your activities.
-This can help identify substances or actions that may trigger premature ventricular contractions.
+If you have frequent PVCs, keeping a diary of the day and timing of symptoms may be helpful.
+A diary may help identify foods, drinks or activities that trigger the premature ventricular contractions.

 - Modify your substance use.
 Caffeine, alcohol, tobacco and stimulant drugs are known triggers of premature ventricular contractions.
-Reducing or avoiding these substances can reduce your symptoms.
+Reducing or avoiding such items may reduce PVC symptoms.

 Preparing for your appointment

-You're likely to start by seeing your family doctor.
-Or you might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+You're likely to start by seeing your family care provider.
+You may be referred to a doctor trained in heart diseases (cardiologist).

 Here's some information to help you get ready for your appointment.